Save the environment, save money

 Reduce, reuse and recycle

 A large proportion of the carbon footprint from most products, from clothing to electrical items, is associated with its initial production.
-Buy buying less and trying to fix and reuse items rather than throwing them away we can help reduce the environmental impacts as well as save money.
+By buying less and trying to fix and reuse items rather than throwing them away we can help reduce the environmental impacts and save money.

 If you have any broken or faulty items which you would like to try and repair, consider visiting one of Melton Space’s regularly ‘fix it’ sessions rather than throwing them away.